FrancesCoronel/personal-website-v3/site/content/adventures/2016-10-12-cornell-tech-mamabear-launch-plan.md

 Splash is an all-in-one Event Marketing Platform built for achieving goals and tracking impact.

-Splash’s current wedge is a beautiful user interface and seamless user experience for all their event customers.
+Splash's current wedge is a beautiful user interface and seamless user experience for all their event customers.

 Their main competitors such as Eventbrite, Meetup, and Facebook all serve mainly as high-end bulletin boards to showcase events and register.